 No single work gives a comprehensive review of passion research.
 The topic is quite new, and yet already two main groups of passion researchers have emerged: those publishing in psychology and those publishing in business and management.
-For an overview of research on the dualistic model of passion—the main framework in psychology research as introduced in Vallerand, et al. 2003—the review in Vallerand 2010 is a perfect start.
+For an overview of research on the dualistic model of passion—the main framework in psychology research as introduced in Vallerand, et al. 2003—the review in Vallerand 2010 and the book The Psychology of Passion (Vallerand 2015) are a perfect start.
 To begin to understand passion in the organizational context, Ho, et al. 2011 provides an excellent conceptualization of passion in the work context and Vallerand, et al. 2014 reviews research on passion in the workplace.
 Cardon, et al. 2009 provides even further detail by conceptualizing the nature of entrepreneurial passion.

 Cardon, Melissa S., Joakim Wincent, Jagdip Singh, and Mateja Drnovšek.
 “The Nature and Experience of Entrepreneurial Passion.”
 Academy of Management Review 34.3 (2009): 511–532.

 Authors are forerunners in conceptualizing entrepreneurial passion.
 The authors present a theoretical model illustrating the effects of entrepreneurial passion on goal-related cognitions, entrepreneurial behaviors, and entrepreneurial effectiveness.

 Ho, Violet T., Sze-Sze Wong, and Chay Hoon Lee.
 “A Tale of Passion: Linking Job Passion and Cognitive Engagement to Employee Work Performance.”
 Journal of Management Studies 48.1 (2011): 26–47.